DecisionTreeDiscretiser#

 fit:

-Fit a decision tree per variable.
+Fit a decision tree per variable and find the interval limits.

 fit_transform: